Dutch government-in-exile: Exile in London

-As the hope for liberation was now the entry of the Americans or the Soviet Union into the war, the Queen dismissed De Geer as prime minister.
-She replaced him with Pieter Sjoerds Gerbrandy, who worked with Churchill and Roosevelt on ways to smooth the path for an American entry.
+During the annexation of the Netherlands, the Dutch colonies of the Dutch West Indies included Surinam ('Dutch Guiana') and the Dutch Caribbean; (Note: Still part of the Kingdom of the Netherlands today.)
+Aruba, Bonaire, Curaçao, Saba, Sint Eustatius, and Sint Maarten.
 Aruba and Curaçao, with world-class exporting oil refineries, were important suppliers of refined products to the Allies.
-Aruba became a British protectorate from 1940 to 1942 and a US protectorate from 1942 to 1945.
-On 23 November 1941, under an agreement with the Dutch government-in-exile, the United States occupied Dutch Guiana to protect the bauxite mines.
-On August 1, 1941 the United States imposed an oil embargo on Japan, which helped to spark the Pearl Harbor attack.
+Surinam was one of the most important bauxite (for aluminium) suppliers, which was vital to the war airplane industry.
 The Dutch government-in-exile also had a large merchant fleet at its disposal, which could be used to help the alliance.
+Aruba became a British protectorate from 1940 to 1942, and a US protectorate from 1942 to 1945.
+On 23 November 1941, under an agreement with the Dutch government-in-exile, the US occupied Surinam to protect the bauxite mines.

-In September 1944, the Dutch, Belgian and the Luxembourgish governments in exile began formulating an agreement over the creation of a Benelux Customs Union.
+In September 1944, the Dutch, Belgian, and the Luxembourgish governments in exile began formulating an agreement over the creation of a Benelux Customs Union.
 The agreement was signed in the London Customs Convention on 5 September 1944.

 The Queen's unusual action was later ratified by the States General of the Netherlands in 1946.
 Churchill called her "the only man in the Dutch government".
 After World War II ended, Wilhelmina and her government returned from exile to re-establish a regime more democratic than ever before.

 Militair Gezag

 In 1943, Dutch military officer Hendrik Johan Kruls was tasked with preparing a Dutch-led military administration in the Netherlands in the event that the allies would enter the country, known as the Militair Gezag (Military Authority).
 In June 1944, the allies landed in Normandy and re-opened the western front, and in the ensuing months gradually advanced to the Siegfried Line.
 On 12 September 1944, the allies crossed the Belgium–Netherlands border and Mesch became the first Dutch village to be liberated.
 Soon after on the 14th, the allies liberated Maastricht, marking the first Dutch urban city to fall in the hands of the allies.
 That same day the Militair Gezag was established in the Netherlands, with Maastricht as its capital and Kruls at its head, marking the return of the Dutch government to its own country, albeit under a military administration rather than an elected one.
-After the end of the war, the Militair Gezag was dissolved on 4 March 1946.
+On 5 May 1945, the Netherlands was liberated.
+Eventually, the Militair Gezag was dissolved on 4 March 1946.